cmda-minor-web-cases/ilojo-bar-2122/README.md

 The people there, mainly reach the internet on their smartphones.
 It's not always that good though.
 So that is something we have to consider.

 For a more detailed explanation [click here](https://github.com/Sophievanderburg/ilojo-bar/wiki/Debrief)

 ## The problem
+On September 11th 2016, bulldozers came and demolished the iconic national monument.
+The Ilojo bar or also called, Casa do Fernandez, Was designed and built by Africans who returned from slavery in Brazil in the 1800s.
+It was a national monument and should have been protected.
+Because the Ilojo bar has a lot of stories to tell and was a beautiful monument, legacy would like to create a virtual monument.
+To honor it and to let the stories life on, even though the building is gone.

 ## Prototype
 ## API